dcervenkov/audfprint2/README.md

 audfprint-enhanced
 =========

-This fork includes HDF support and some code speedup by [Roman Zhymabek](https://github.com/ZhymabekRoman) as well as clean up, minor improvements and PyPI packaging.
+This fork includes HDF support and code speedup by [Roman Zhymabek](https://github.com/ZhymabekRoman) as well as clean up, restructuring, minor improvements, and PyPI packaging.

 ---